CLIMADA-project/nccs-global-impacts-modelling/exposures/utilities/refinement_1/README_utilities.md

 **Limitations/considerations**
 -
 - The data is provided at a resolution of 0.1x0.1 degree.
 Even though each gird cell represent the factor amount of infrastructure within the given cell, the whole grid cell is exposed.
-- ROW countries that are not included in the GDP list are assigned with a value of 0.
+- ROW countries that are not included in the GDP list are assigned a value of 0.

 **Visual: Plots on normalized data by country for each sector**